 Greentree Consulting Arborist Disclosure Statement

-Since 1996, Randy Cyr of Greentree has performed tens of thousands of successful International Society of Arboriculture (ISA) Tree Risk Assessments/Evaluations and health diagnoses, which has likely resulted in the preservation of over 1 million trees in the Upstate, that might have otherwise been removed by tree removal companies.
-Risk Assessment can be an effective tool in the hands of an owner/ manager.
+Since 1996, Randy Cyr of Greentree has performed 100’s of thousands of successful International Society of Arboriculture (ISA) Tree Risk Assessments (TRA) & health diagnoses, which has likely resulted in the preservation of over 1 million trees in the Upstate that might otherwise have been cut down by tree removal companies.
+TRA can be an effective tool in the hands of an owner/ manager.
 We are here to serve you!

-During the Great Ice Storm of 2004, while much of the Upstate looked like a war zone, of the thousands of clients Randy provided TRA for, only one had significant property damage.
+During the Great Ice Storm of 2004, while much of the Upstate looked like a war zone, of the thousands of clients Randy provided TRA for, only one was found to have significant property damage.
 We believe this was no accident.

-Randy is the Upstate’s first ISA Board Certified Master Arborist, the first ASCA graduate, and one of only a handful of ISA Tree Risk Assessment Qualified (TRAQ) arborists.
-Possibly, no other arborist is more qualified, has more hands on experience, with a better reputation.
+Randy is the Upstate’s first ISA Board Certified Master Arborist, the first American Society of Consulting Arborists graduate, and one of only a few TRA Qualified arborists.
+Possibly, no other arborist is more qualified, has more hands-on experience, with a better track record.

-As a service to our community, and in the interest of preserving our beautiful Upstate, Randy provides a verbal, Level 1 Limited Visual Assessment (identifying distant trees with an imminent or probable likelihood of failure), Level 2 Basic Assessment (detailed visual inspection of individual trees, often involving sounding with a percussion hammer), and health diagnosis, at his own cost (he does not make money on this).
+As a service to the community, and in the interest of preserving our beautiful Upstate, Randy provides a verbal, Level 1 Limited Visual Assessment (identifying obvious distant tree defects) & Level 2 Basic Assessment (closer visual inspection, often involving percussion hammer sounding) & diagnosis, at his own cost.

-Trees pose a certain degree of hazard and risk from breakage, failure or other causes and conditions.
-Through his analysis, and by expressing his observations, conclusions and recommendations, Randy attempts to minimize or reduce hazardous conditions that may be associated with trees.
-Clients may choose to accept or disregard his recommendations, or seek additional advice.
+Trees pose a certain degree of hazard and risk from breakage, failure, uprooting or other causes and conditions.
+Through his analysis, and by expressing his observations, conclusions & recommendations, Randy attempts to minimize or reduce hazardous conditions that may be associated with trees.
+Clients may choose to accept or disregard his recommendations or seek additional advice.

-Arborists cannot detect or anticipate every condition that could possibly lead to the death and/or structural failure of a tree.
+Arborists cannot detect or anticipate every condition that could possibly lead to the death and/or structural failure of trees.
 Trees are living organisms, as well as dynamic structures, that die & fail in ways we do not fully understand.
-Structural defects and pest signs are often hidden within trees, vines or below ground.
+Structural defects and signs of pests may remain hidden within trees, vines or below ground.
 Risk Assessors are not required to perform a higher level of assessment or assess trees other than what is specified (ANSI A300 92.5 & 6).

-Conversely, Randy Cyr and Greentree cannot ensure or guarantee that a tree will be healthy or safe under all circumstances, or for a specified period of time.
+Conversely, Randy Cyr and Greentree cannot ensure or guarantee that a tree will remain safe or healthy under all circumstances, or for a specified period.
 Likewise, remedial treatments, like any medicine, cannot be guaranteed.